Decades (David Palfreyman and Nicholas Pegg album): Singles and videos

-'We All Fall Down', featuring Sarah Jane Morris on lead vocal, was released as a single on 30 June 2017, a month ahead of the album.
+"We All Fall Down", featuring Sarah Jane Morris on lead vocal, was released as a single on 30 June 2017, a month ahead of the album.
 The single was accompanied by a video directed by Nicholas Pegg, which was shot on location on Dartmoor and featured Sarah Jane Morris alongside actors David Warner, Richard Coyle and Edward Holtom.

-'Dead End Morning', featuring David Palfreyman on lead vocal, was released as the album's second single on 1 September 2017.
+"Dead End Morning", featuring David Palfreyman on lead vocal, was released as the album's second single on 1 September 2017.
 The video was directed by Tom Saunders and Nicholas Pegg, and again featured actors David Warner, Richard Coyle and Edward Holtom alongside Palfreyman in an animated dystopian cityscape.

-‘Hurting, Sinking’, featuring Jessica Lee Morgan on lead vocal, was released as the third Decades single on 8 December 2017.
+"Hurting, Sinking", featuring Jessica Lee Morgan on lead vocal, was released as the third Decades single on 8 December 2017.
 The video, released a week earlier, was directed by Paul Vanezis and featured Jessica Lee Morgan in a candle-lit room full of memorabilia, encountering her younger self in a mirror.

-‘Eyes Wide’, featuring Cassidy Janson on lead vocal, was released as the fourth single from Decades on 20 April 2018.
+"Eyes Wide", featuring Cassidy Janson on lead vocal, was released as the fourth single from Decades on 20 April 2018.
 The video, directed by Tom Saunders, featured Cassidy Janson performing the song against a CGI backdrop of a train speeding through a surreal landscape, and once again featured cameo appearances by actors David Warner, Richard Coyle and Edward Holtom.

 Television and radio appearances

 In 2018 the Decades band made several live appearances on Vintage TV, beginning with a performance for The Vintage TV Sessions transmitted on 25 January.
-For this appearance the band was fronted by Jessica Lee Morgan, who sang 'Hurting, Sinking' and 'Faraway Day' from the album.
-Morgan then included an acoustic version of 'Hurting, Sinking' in her own live set for the same channel's Live With... series, transmitted on 7 March 2018.
-The following month, the full Decades band returned for another edition of The Vintage TV Sessions shown on 26 April 2018, this time showcasing three of the album's lead singers: the set comprised 'Dead End Morning' sung by David Palfreyman, 'Eyes Wide' sung by Cassidy Janson, and 'Got To Be Seen To Be Believed' sung by Sarah Jane Morris.
+For this appearance the band was fronted by Jessica Lee Morgan, who sang "Hurting, Sinking" and "Faraway Day" from the album.
+Morgan then included an acoustic version of "Hurting, Sinking" in her own live set for the same channel's Live With... series, transmitted on 7 March 2018.
+The following month, the full Decades band returned for another edition of The Vintage TV Sessions shown on 26 April 2018, this time showcasing three of the album's lead singers: the set comprised "Dead End Morning" sung by David Palfreyman, "Eyes Wide" sung by Cassidy Janson, and "Got To Be Seen To Be Believed" sung by Sarah Jane Morris.

-Prior to these live appearances, the videos for 'We All Fall Down' and 'Hurting, Sinking' were also premiered on Vintage TV, as part of a 2017 edition of the video jukebox show My Vintage presented by Nicholas Pegg.
+Prior to these live appearances, the videos for "We All Fall Down" and "Hurting, Sinking" were also premiered on Vintage TV, as part of a 2017 edition of the video jukebox show My Vintage presented by Nicholas Pegg.

-On 10 June 2018, David Palfreyman and Cassidy Janson appeared on London Live to discuss Decades and the single 'Eyes Wide'.
-A week earlier, 'Eyes Wide' was premiered by Elaine Paige on her BBC Radio 2 show Elaine Paige on Sunday.
+On 10 June 2018, David Palfreyman and Cassidy Janson appeared on London Live to discuss Decades and the single "Eyes Wide".
+A week earlier, "Eyes Wide" was premiered by Elaine Paige on her BBC Radio 2 show Elaine Paige on Sunday.

+Track listing

+Credits per liner notes.
+Lead vocalists listed in parentheses.